BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 In other words, our model will correctly predict the fastest device in all cases -- with one exception, the `kmeansPoint` kernel.
 For this kernel, the predicted time of the fiji-furyx is lower than the hawaii-r9-290x, however the measured times between the two shows the furyx completing the task in a shorter time.
 For all other device pairs, the relative order for the `kmeansPoint` kernel is correct.
-Additionally, the `lud_diagonal` kernel suffers from systematic under-prediction of execution times on AMD GPU devices, however the relative ordering is still correct.
+Additionally, the `lud_diagonal` kernel suffers from systematic under-prediction of execution times on AMD GPU devices, however, the relative ordering is still correct.
 As such, the proposed model provides sufficiently accurate execution time predictions to be useful for scheduling to heterogeneous compute devices on supercomputers.

 ### Predictions for Good